 Understanding the Balance Sheet:

-Another area that has attracted confusion is KPC’s debt position.
+Another area that has attracted confusion on Kenya Pipeline company valuation is KPC’s debt position.
 While earlier disclosures reflected group-level borrowings due to the consolidation of Kenya Petroleum Refineries Limited (KPRL), the reality today is materially different.
 Standalone KPC has no borrowings.
 Government loans extended to KPRL were converted into equity.
 Other facilities have been settled or significantly reduced

 Today, KPC operates with minimal effective debt of approximately Ksh 480 million and Cash balances of around Ksh 15 billion